Meet the MEDIA INDIGENA Roundtable

 Trina Roache is a proud member of the Glooscap First Nation whose work at CBC and APTN included both daily news reportage and investigative journalism.
 She’s won regional and national awards, with recognition from Amnesty International Canada, the Canadian Association of Journalists, and the Native American Journalists Association.
 Today, Trina brings a Mi’kmaw perspective and two decades of experience in visual storytelling to her position as assistant professor of journalism at the University of King’s College.

 Roundtabler: Kim TallBear

-Kim TallBear is Associate Professor, Faculty of Native Studies, University of Alberta, and Canada Research Chair in Indigenous Peoples, Technoscience & Environment.
+Kim TallBear is Professor, Faculty of Native Studies, University of Alberta, and Canada Research Chair in Indigenous Peoples, Technoscience & Environment.
 She is a regular media commentator in US, Canadian, and UK outlets on issues related to Indigenous peoples, science, technology, and sexualities.
 She is a citizen of the Sisseton-Wahpeton Oyate in South Dakota, USA.

 Roundtabler: Kenneth T. Williams